Connect with others who understand.

 I always say Dravet syndrome is a spectrum, so you can have a mild epilepsy syndrome or a severe one.
 And I describe mild because sometimes, we do identify the genetic abnormality for Dravet.
 These children can present with seizures or status epilepticus, but over time, they might have one seizure a year or only when they’re ill.
 There’s another end of the spectrum in which they might experience multiple seizures daily, and there can be multiple different kinds.

 For those patients, I think there could be different treatment options, but I generally say if you’re diagnosed with epilepsy — and especially with severe epilepsy syndromes — then medication should be used.
 The physician wants the best for the patient and the parents.
 We want to work with the family and try to identify the medication that has the fewest side effects and the best effect on controlling seizures.
 This doesn’t happen often, but we try.
 I always advise not to come off medications because the risks are more significant.
-And the more seizures you have, especially if they’re generalized tonic-clonic, there’s a higher risk for sudden unexpected death in epilepsy.
+And the more seizures you have, especially if they’re generalized tonic-clonic, there’s a higher risk for sudden unexpected death in epilepsy [SUDEP].

 Is there anything else you’d want people with severe epilepsy to know about living with the condition?

 I want to say I feel for them.
 I think having epilepsy is really hard for the family and the patient.
-It’s an everyday struggle and it’s a chronic disease.
+It’s an everyday struggle, and it’s a chronic disease.
 I think people need to realize that.

 It’s important to know that certain intractable motor seizures qualify as a diagnosis for children for Make-A-Wish.
 I like to refer my severe epilepsy patients to Make-A-Wish during their hard times or a rough year because it’s really important for them to have a special moment.